 Max Blau

-Max Blau covers health care, public health and the environment for ProPublica’s South unit.
+I cover health care, the environment, agriculture and immigration for ProPublica’s South unit.

-Before ProPublica, Blau was an independent journalist who published stories in a variety of national publications, including the Atavist, the Atlantic, Time and STAT, where he covered health care as a Southern correspondent.
-He had worked as a staff writer for CNN, Atlanta magazine and the Atlanta alt-weekly Creative Loafing.
-He also co-founded Canopy Atlanta, a local news organization that pays and trains community members to become journalists.
+Before ProPublica, I was an independent journalist who published stories in a variety of national publications, including The Atavist, The Atlantic, Time and STAT.
+I had worked as a staff writer for CNN, Atlanta magazine and the Atlanta alt-weekly Creative Loafing.
+I also co-founded Canopy Atlanta, a local news organization that pays and trains community members to become journalists.

 State Regulators Know Health Insurance Directories Are Full of Wrong Information.
 They’re Doing Little to Fix It.